-Semi-structured interviews were conducted with 21 stakeholders in the town using an interview guide with 16 questions.
-In this study, the stakeholders are individuals who are concerned by seismic risk in the town dominant risk stakeholders including of Anse-à-Veau.
-Thus. the Departmental Coordination of Civil Protection of Nippes, the municipality, Red Cross of Anse-à-Veau, Geohazard, and Women's Organization, were chosen for the interviews because of the role they play in risk reduction in the municipality.
-Other dormant stakeholders, such as school principals, religious leaders, radio directors, hospital management staff, hotel owner and manager, and police station chief (Table 1), were selected because of their potential to influence people's ability to prepare for earthquakes, starting with their own capacity.
-The function of the stakeholders, actual or potential influence were the main criteria of interviewees selection.
-This section includes the interviewing process, interviewee characteristics, interview guide, and discourse analysis.
+A total of 21 stakeholders were investigated in the study area with an open-ended questionnaire of 16 questions.
+Stakeholders are individuals who are concerned by seismic risk in the town of Anse-à-Veau.
+They included the Departmental Coordination of Civil Protection of Nippes, the municipality, Red Cross of Anse-à-Veau, Geohazard, and Women's Organization.
+Hence, they were chosen for the interviews because of the role they play in risk reduction in the municipality.
+Other dominant stakeholders, such as school principals, religious leaders, radio directors, hospital management staff, hotel owner and manager, and police station chief were also interviewed (Table 1).
+This is due to their potential to influence people's ability to prepare for earthquakes, starting with their own capacity.
+The function of the stakeholders, and actual or potential influence were the main criteria of the interviewees' selection.
+Thus, this section includes the interviewing process, interviewee characteristics, interview guide, and discourse analysis.

 3.1.
-The interviewing process
+The Interviewing Process

-Potential participants were approached by a colleague who gave us their telephone number.
-By contacting them, most of them readily agreed to take part in the interviews.
-Data were collected during three phases in 2020 (19-22/08, 6-9/10, 15-21/11).
-Not any earthquake occurred in the region during this period.
-The August 2021 earthquake occurred long after all interviews were conducted.
+Participants were contacted through phone calls, and most of them readily agreed to take part in the interviews.
+Data were collected during three phases in 2020 (19-22/08, 6-9/10, 15-21/11) in Anse-à-Veau, a city which have experienced many earthquake events in Haiti, including the one of 2010.
+The city was also shacked by the earthquake of August 2021, which occurred just after our data collection.
 Although the interview guide was bilingual (French and Creole), the interviews were conducted in Creole to allow informants to share their views on the subject without any language constraints.
-The informants' quotations have been translated from Creole to English to the purpose of this paper.
+The informants' quotations have been translated from Creole to English for the purpose of this paper.

 To safeguard the data, all interviewees voluntarily agreed to be recorded.
 All participants were interviewed on site, except for the Nippes departmental civil protection coordinator, who was interviewed in his office at Miragoâne.
-For each participant, a form with his profile, contact information, and the date interview date, place, and time was recorded.
+For each participant, a form with their profile, contact information, and the date interview date, place, and time was recorded.

 3.2.
-The interview guide
+The Interview Guide

-The information was collected about four main themes of the interview guide: (i) perception of risk, (ii) perception of stakeholders' adaptive capacity to earthquakes, (iii) existing and mobilizable resources, and (iv) protective actions to be undertaken.
+Data collected encompassed four main themes of the interview guide: (i) perception of risk, (ii) perception of stakeholders' adaptive capacity to earthquakes, (iii) existing and mobilizable resources, and (iv) protective actions to be undertaken.

-Stakeholders' perception of seismic risk was explored through five questions regarding the likelihood of seismic risk, mental associations related to earthquakes, the perceived consequences of an earthquake, the town's level of exposure, and stakeholders' sources of information.
+Stakeholders' perception of seismic risk was explored through five questions.
+They include the likelihood of seismic risk, mental associations related to earthquakes, the perceived consequences of an earthquake, the town's level of exposure, and stakeholders' sources of information.

-Stakeholders' perceptions of their adaptive capacity were explored through seven questions addressing personal and family capacity, motivation, barriers, facilitators, responsibility, and effectiveness of earthquake preparedness.
+Stakeholders' perceptions of their adaptive capacity were explored through seven questions, including personal and family capacity, motivation, barriers, facilitators, responsibility, and effectiveness of earthquake preparedness.

-Resource themes are measured by questions that seek to determine the resources that stakeholders or even households can rely on to undertake actions to increase the capacity of populations to cope with earthquakes.
+Resources mobilization was addressed by questions that sought to determine the resources that stakeholders or even households can rely on to undertake actions to increase the capacity of populations to cope with earthquakes.

-The action themes aimed to explore the actions that stakeholders intend to take to increase their adaptive capacity and thereby reduce their own and the local population's sensitivity to earthquakes.
+Perceived protective actions were evaluated taking into account questions related to the increase of stakeholders' adaptive capacity and thereby reducing their own and the local population's sensitivity to earthquakes.

 3.3.
-Discourse analysis
+Discourse Analysis

-A thematic analysis was conducted to identify recurrences, groupings, and contradictions in all the responses obtained (Paillé and Mucchielli 2008).
-The analysis of the discourse is based on the manifest content, i.e. what the respondents said explicitly (Henry et al. 2022).
-To better identify recurrences, groupings, and contradictions, all relevant answers found verbatim was inserted into a table.
-In this matrix, all the elements of the answers appear in the same line, making it easier to compare the units of meaning relating to each question separately.
+Thematic analysis was used to identify recurrences, groupings, and contradictions in all the responses obtained (Paillé & MucchiellI, 2008).
+The analysis of the discourse is based on the manifest content, i.e., what the respondents said explicitly (Henry et al., 2022).
+The different respondents' answers were coded by their relevance related to the research questions.
+The main trends emerging from the coded data were selected in each theme or subthemes by their recurrence.
+In addition, some quotations were selected to illustrate some main trends of the study.